prisms-center/CASMcode_docs/_formats/casm/clex/Configuration.md

   The matrix that transforms the [prim] lattice vectors into the supercell lattice vectors, according to $S = P * T$, where $S$ is the supercell lattice vectors as a column vector matrix, $P$ is the [prim] lattice vectors as a column vector matrix, and $T$ is `transformation_matrix_to_supercell`.

+#### ConfigDoF JSON object

-  Specifies DoF values for this configuration.
+Specifies DoF values for a configuration.
 Required to include values for all DoF defined in the [prim].

-#### ConfigDoF JSON object

 - {: #occ } `occ`: array of int (required)